Likhita Japa is an enjoyable and practical way to practice Mantra meditation.

 You can draw anything this way, representational or abstract.

-Many people colour pictures of deities with Likhita, to bring another level of Divine consciousness to the practice.
+Many people colour pictures of Deities with Likhita, to bring another level of Divine consciousness to the practice.
 This definitely has greater results than random drawings.

 Another powerful way to practice Likhita is to create mandalas with your Mantra.